bentoml/BentoML/docs/source/concepts.rst

+.. _core-concepts-page:

 Core Concepts
 =============

-The main idea behind BentoML is that Data Science team should be shipping prediction services instead of shipping pickled models.
+The main idea of BentoML is that the Data Science team should be able to ship their models in a way that is easy to test, easy to deploy, and easy to integrate with.
+And to do so, Data Scientists need tools that help them build and ship prediction services, instead of uploading pickled model files or Protobuf files to a server and hoping thing would work.

-:ref:`bentoml.BentoService <bentoml-bentoservice-label>` is the base component for building prediction services using BentoML.
-Here's the example BentoService defined in the :doc:`Getting Started Guide <quickstart>`:
+:ref:`bentoml.BentoService <bentoml-bentoservice-label>` is the base component for building such prediction services using BentoML.
+And here's a minimal BentoService example found in the :doc:`Getting Started Guide <quickstart>`:

 .. code-block:: python

   import bentoml
-  from bentoml.handlers import DataframeHandler from bentoml.artifact import SklearnModelArtifact
+  from bentoml.Bandlers import DataframeHandler from bentoml.artifact import SklearnModelArtifact

   @bentoml.env(auto_pip_dependencies=True)